horsmanlab/horsmanlab.github.io/lab_handbook.md

 ### Research<br/>
 - I expect at least one first author publication from MSc students, but undergraduates should also aspire to this metric.<br/>
 - Students should develop clear research goals and place them in a short- vs long-term framework with anticipated completion times (see intentionality core value above)
-- Everyone should keep up with the primary research literature, ideally by regularly (e.g. daily) blocking off time to read.
-This is one of the most important habits you can develop, and reading widely helps you write better.<br/>
-- Similiary you should write regularly.
-A good way to do this is by updating an OSF wiki with background and results sections and include references.
-The process of writing can lead to better understanding and provide insight.<br/>
 - I expect students to develop independence.
 I will not micromanage unless required temporarily in the early stages of your training.
 I expect you to take ownership of your project and anticipate what is needed for completion within your degree/placement timeframe.
+- Everyone should keep up with the primary research literature, ideally by regularly (e.g. daily) blocking off time to read.
+This is one of the most important habits you can develop, and reading widely helps you write better.<br/>
+- In addition to regular progress reports (see below), you should schedule writing more frequently.
+One way to do this is by updating progress in the OSF, using the wiki to document background, methods, and results sections with links to references.
+The process of writing helps you better understand your project and can lead to important insights.<br/>
+> *"I write to understand as much as to be understood"<br/> -Elie Wiesel*<br/>

 ### Meetings<br/>